SSProve/ssprove/README.md

 ## Running verification

 Run `make` from this directory to verify all the Coq files.
-This should succeed displaying only warnings.
+This should succeed displaying only the list of axioms used for our listed results.

 Run `make graph` to build a graph of dependencies between sources.